slopezpereyra/puppy-adopter/README.md

 # Automatic run:

-This program was not thinked as a manually lunched application.
+This program was not thinked as a manually launched application.
 Instead, it should run automatically on a specified time (let's say, every three days at 3:00 a.m.), all by itself.
-That way, I would receive the first time 5 downloaded files.
+That way, I would receive, the first time it's launched, 5 downloaded files.
 Now, let's imagine those files are movies (as will probably be in the future).
 I would have three days to watch those movies, by the time the program would download more for me to wach.
 And so I'd have a constant movie income!, all automatically.
-Of course the time between each download and the download hour will be customizable at any moment.
+Of course the time between each download and the download hour will be customizable for the user.
 This feature is not being developed for the moment; the rest of the issues must be solved first.

 # --- What do I want to achieve with PuppyAdopter? ----